 Some cases involve improper actions by the police or by the prosecutors.
 Examples of these defenses include:

-- Lack of probable cause for the police search that found the drugs
+- Lack of probable cause for the police search that found the drugs; and

-Help for Drug Possession in the Phoenix/Scottsdale Area
+Help for Drug Possession Charges in the Phoenix/Scottsdale Area

 Get the legal help you need to get the best result possible by calling attorney Howard A, Snader.
 Howard has the in-depth understanding that comes from having been a Maricopa County prosecutor before he began the exclusive practice of criminal defense work 25 years ago.
 He carries the highest rating by his peers, and is a certified specialist in criminal law.
 Don’t settle for less when your reputation and future are on the line.
 If you’re facing prosecution for a drug offense anywhere in Arizona, call Howard Snader and get him working on your defense the right way.